apache/incubator-devlake-website/docs/DataModels/RawLayerSchema.md

 - _raw_jira_board_issues
 - ...

-Normally, you do not need to use these tables, unless you have use cases above.
+Normally, you do not need to use these tables, unless you have one of the above use cases.